Teredell/FCC/009 - Intermediate Algorithm Scripting/IAS README.md

 Lesson 12: Too bust at work with 2 missing from ofice, finally got back into this 2 days later!
 Seemed to get over inital confusion relatively quickly.
 Once i figured out how to make a fibonacci sequence i was aay, other soltutions a little differentbut mine fors too.
 Also first practical use of a do...while loop.

 Lesson 13: This one really fucked with my head and im giving up today after a few hours of testing and reviewing diferent solutions and referring to the help even modifiying the help solution with some console.logs changed the outcome today WTF.
 I understand what's going on but why it won't replicate in my code is fucking beyond me today.

+Lesson 14: So i have had super busy week at work and i didn't have the capacity to answer this question without undivided attention.
+Even morese that on saturday when i completed this, i'd been thinking about and reading into the Euclidian algo's for a few days and had an idea of how tro do this in my head.
+I have felt dumb, but this is a new level of dumb.
+Do i get it, yes but wow it took alot of work!
+Ulitmately when i'm done with this section i need to find some practice example that force me to get comfortable with algos and reduce if im going to run into these alot more.